2nd Battalion, 134th Infantry Regiment: History

 The 2nd Battalion of the 134th Infantry Regiment was established by the Nebraska Army National Guard on 2 November 2019 as part of a restructuring that brought infantry back to its force structure for the first time in a generation.
 The battalion drew on personnel from the 195th Forward Support Company (Special Operations) (Airborne), formerly at Omaha, the 313th Medical Company at Lincoln, and Company E (Long Range Surveillance), 134th Infantry Regiment, at Yutan, which were all inactivated under the same reorganization.

 It is currently a component of the 45th Infantry Brigade Combat Team of the Oklahoma Army National Guard.
 The present 134th Infantry Regiment shares its name and numerical designation with a former designation of the 134th Cavalry Regiment of the Nebraska National Guard, but it does not perpetuate the lineage of that unit under United States Army Center of Military History regulations.

-Due to part of the Army's Airborne Restructuring, as of September 2025, the 134th Infantry Regiment (Airborne) has ended all Airborne Operations and renamed to just 2d Battalion, 134th Infantry Regiment where they will transform from an Parachute Infantry Battalion to an Air Assault Battalion.
-With this change, the unit will remove the Airborne Tab and go with the normal 45th Infantry Brigade Combat Team Patch.
+Due to the Army restructuring its airborne forces, the 134th Infantry Regiment (Airborne) ceased airborne operations in September 2025 and has begun the transition to an air assault role.